 Our goal is for everyone in Ontario to have access to reliable high-speed internet and cellular connections at home, work and in our communities.

-We are making an investment of nearly $4 billion to help connect all Ontarians to high-speed internet by the end of 2025.
+We are making an investment of nearly $4 billion to help bring high-speed internet access to every community across the province by the end of 2025.